serengetijade/serengetijade/README.md

 🔭 I’m currently working on C# projects (more details coming soon).
 <br />🌱 I’m currently learning android app and game development.
-<br />🤔 Fun facts: I've been bitten by a penguine, stung by a stingray, and swum with great white sharks (not in the same day, fortunately).
-I was staying in a village in Borneo when it was attacked by pirates.
-I've visted 7 continents.
+<br />🤔 Fun facts: I've been bitten by a penguine, stung by a stingray, and swum with great white sharks- luckily, not all in the same day.
+I was visiting a village in Borneo when it was attacked by pirates.
+The biggest earthquake I've been in was a 6.8.
+I've been to all 7 continents.
 I love the challenges of coding.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Contact 📫